Thursday, May 27, 2010

 Sadly for the most part, I’ve become quite tolerant of my illiterate status.
 I get on buses not knowing where their going although their map is clearly outlined in front of me.
 I say to myself as soon as the sun is at my back, I’ll be headed east and should get off immediately.
 Then once on the street hassle some poor doorman as to where the heck I am.
 Amazingly this usually works out for me ok.
 My foreign friends and I all travel like this, like some kind of retarded herd of humans, wandering aimlessly, yet we always end up at our destination somehow.
 Well most of us.
 My friend Michael has a penchant for taking trains that go everywhere but his intended destination including ones that are express 2 hour long rides to the other end of the island.

 In many ways my lack of understanding is beneficial to me on a daily basis.
 I have no idea what my bad kids are saying in class.
 They could be telling me they hate me and think I smell like rotten dairy products, but I’d never know so I treat them much nicer because of it.
 And when I watch TV I have no problem toning out commercials or ignoring those annoying typhoon warnings that run across the screen.
-And since I can’t read the advertising on the subways, I make up my own commentary to go with the imagery provided for breast enlarging electric bras and fat burning pills,
+And since I can’t read the advertising on the subways, I make up my own commentary to go with the imagery provided for breast enlarging electric bras and fat burning pills, “With each zap to your boob, you are slowly increasing your chances of death by stroke while simultaneously making your curves curvier!”
+“Feel the burn!
+Not from exercising, but from the pain unleashed by thousands of fat eating tadpoles naturally hungry for your belly fat!”
+Life, I find, is much more entertaining this way.

 So illiteracy may have its downfalls, but for the most part one can survive without mishap fairly easily.
 Maybe it’s my incredible skills of deduction, or my ability to successfully guesstimate with surprising accuracy that makes living life illiterate bearable.
 Or perhaps it’s just the fact that when one must survive off of the kindness of others, Taiwan will never be in short supply of a friendly face.